pythonanywhere/help_pages/articles/CustomPythonAnywhereSubdomains.md

 to specify a domain that you own -- something like `www.yourdomain.com`.

 However, if you don't own a domain, or don't want to use a fully custom one, you can also use a custom subdomain of `pythonanywhere.com`.
-It must of the format
+It must be of the format

     something-yourusername.pythonanywhere.com